luryann/CCCV/README.md

 To disable:
 1. Click the extension again.
-2. Exit debugging
+2. Page will refresh
+3. Debugging should automatically disable after the page reloads

 When you click the extension, it will enable debugging, but this is the only way to disable js without having it complain.
+When JS is enabled, the icon will have color, when disabled it will be gray.